All Episodes

 This is an iHeart Podcast.

-Coming up next, our final news roundup and information overload hour.
+Next, our final news roundup and information overload hour.

-All right, news roundup information overload hour.
+All right, news roundup, information overload hour, toll free.

-He's also a senior fellow for the Center for Renewing America, and he joined Jim Jordan and House Republicans as a whistleblower, testifying uh on the issue of retaliation from the FBI and others for simply telling the truth about what is happening in the agency.
+He's also a senior fellow for the Center for Renewing America, and he joined Jim Jordan and House Republicans as a whistleblower, testifying on the issue of retaliation from the FBI and others for simply telling the truth about what is happening in the agency.

-It was it was eye-opening.
+It was eye-opening.

 It was shocking.